mediacms-io/mediacms/docs/admins_docs.md

 or if you have set the ADMIN_PASSWORD variable on docker-compose file you have used (example `docker-compose.yaml`), that variable will be set as the admin user's password

+`Note`: if you want to use the automatic transcriptions, run `docker-compose -f docker-compose.yaml -f docker-compose.full.yaml up` instead, as this is using a separate image.

 ### Update

 Get latest MediaCMS image and stop/start containers